indira439/Spring-AnnotationTasks-Demo/README.md

 ## Spring Core Annotation Based Tasks

-# Task 5: Using Annotations
+# Task 6: Using Annotations

-From the aware-interface branch of spring-xml-demo repo create a bean-lifecycle branch.
+From the bean-lifecycle branch of spring-xml-demo repo created a bean-post- processor branch.

-Add a BeanLifecycleDemoBean class in com.stackroute.demo that implements InitializingBean and DisposableBean.
+Added BeanPostProcessorDemoBean class in com.stackroute.demo that implements BeanPostProcessor

 Override the required methods to print out messages.
 Define BeanLifecycleDemoBean as a bean in beans.xml.

 Run the application and observe the result.

-Add two methods customInit() and customDestroy() to the BeanLifecycleDemoBean class and print out custom messages.

-In the BeanLifecycleDemoBean bean definition, in beans.xml, set the customInit() and customDestroy() methods to be called.

-Run the application.